-In December 2012, during White List Golden Gala organised by the Wrocław Chamber of Commerce, the Foundation made a donation for Fundacja Serce (Heart Foundation) that founded Centrum Przyjaźni Dziecięcej in Świdnica (Children's Friendship Centre - a specialist day care centre for children affected by the problem of social exclusion).
-Donation will be used to modernise the facility and purchase necessary equipment.
+In December 2012, during White List Golden Gala organised by the Economic Chamber in Wrocław, the Foundation made a donation for Fundacja Serce (Heart Foundation) that founded Centrum Przyjaźni Dziecięcej in Świdnica (Children's Friendship Centre - a specialist day care centre for children affected by the problem of social exclusion).
+Donation will be used to modernize the facility and purchase necessary equipment.